 1. Install a Water Softener

-Your water might not feel any different after softening it, but you should see changes in water flow, hair, and skin (13).
-Soft water is also better for people dealing with certain skin conditions such as eczema (14).
+Your water might not seem any different after softening it, but you should notice positive changes in your hair and skin.
+Soft water is also better for people affected by some skin conditions such as eczema, potentially reducing dandruff (11).

 2. Showerhead Filter

-If you still want to benefit from the extra minerals in your drinking water, you can install a showerhead filter.
-These will filter the water as it exits the faucet — make sure you choose one that will remove minerals.
+If you still want to enjoy the benefits of the mineral content of your drinking water, you can install a shower head filter.
+These filter the water as it leaves the shower head — just make sure you choose one that removes minerals if you want to soften your water.
 Showerhead filters will also remove other contaminants and bacteria.

 3. Limit Washes

-Many of us are used to shampooing our hair every day, but this can be a mistake with hard water.
-Shampoos are designed to remove dirt, oil, and grease from the hair, leaving it clean and silky.
-But, don’t forget that hard water together with everyday shampooing can cause your hair to become even drier.
+Many people shampoo their hair daily but this can be a mistake with hard water.
+Shampoos are designed to remove dirt, oil, and grease from the hair, leaving it clean and smooth.
+However, the combination of hard water and shampoo can dry your hair out, especially if you do it every day.

-To combat this, try to limit yourself and only shampoo your hair when it’s essential.
-Allowing the natural oils of the scalp to moisturize your hair can benefit greatly, since sebum is the scalp’s own natural moisturizer.
-As the hair grows, sebum lubricates each strand — but you strip hair of healthy oil and moisture if you wash every day.
+To prevent this, try to only shampoo your hair when it is necessary.
+Allowing the natural oils of the scalp to moisturize your hair can benefit it as sebum is its natural moisturizer.
+As your hair grows, sebum lubricates each strand — but this can be stripped away if you shampoo it every day, especially when combined with hard water.

-If you have oily hair, you can choose a good dry shampoo instead.
-These are powders that clean your hair without the need for water.
-It’s a smart solution, but experts warn not to overuse it as it will dry your hair and can cause hair loss (15).
+If you have oily hair, consider sometimes using a good dry shampoo instead.
+These are powders that clean your hair without requiring water.
+They are a smart solution, but experts warn not to overuse them as they will dry your hair and can eventually cause hair loss (12).

-To help balance the pH level of your hair, you can do a vinegar rinse.
-For this, you’ll need one teaspoon of apple cider vinegar in two cups of water.
-Pour the mixture on the hair and scalp after shampooing and allow it to sit for a few minutes before rinsing through your hair after a wash.
+To help prevent hard water hair damage, you can perform a vinegar rinse to balance its pH level.
+To do this, you will need one teaspoon of apple cider vinegar mixed into two cups of water.
+Pour the mixture onto your hair and scalp after shampooing and allow it to sit for a few minutes.
+Then, rinse your hair.